dmayerdesign/funk/GOOD_IDEAS.md

 applying the SOLID principles.

-The obvious answer is for everyone working on a project to **follow a set of simple rules.**
+The obvious answer is for everyone working on a project to **follow a set of simple rules** that specify how to apply the SOLID principles at the code level.
-What exactly those rules are is much less important than **making sure that they're followed consistently.** What is important about the rules themselves is that they be **simple enough** to be easily followed by anyone touching the code.
+What exactly those rules are is much less important than **making sure that they're followed consistently.** But what is important about the rules themselves is that they be **simple enough** to be easily and consistently followed by anyone touching the code.

 Here's the small set of rules I use in this project: